hummel22/VideoReduce/README.md

 # VideoReduce

-VideoReduce is an Android application paired with a lightweight desktop service that transcodes large video files into smaller, high-quality versions.
+VideoReduce is an Android application paired with a lightweight backend service that transcodes large video files into smaller, high-quality versions.
 The platform preserves original media until each conversion is verified and supports elevated quality profiles for selected files.
+Both the mobile client and the backend dashboard work together to orchestrate SMB-based transfers, track transcoding progress, and manage reusable encoding portfolios.

 ## System Overview

-- **Android app** – Queues videos for processing, tracks conversion status, and stores metadata in a local SQLite database.
-- **Processing service** – Runs on a user-managed computer.
-It watches an SMB share for new jobs, performs the video transcode (e.g., via HandBrake CLI or FFmpeg), and writes converted outputs back to the share.
+- **Android app** – Authenticates against the backend, discovers local video files, applies filtering tools, and queues selected clips with a chosen or newly created transcode portfolio.
+It uploads originals to the configured SMB share, writes `<video_file_name>.json` job descriptors, and surfaces progress for uploads, transcodes, and downloads.
+- **Backend service & dashboard** – Provides REST APIs for authentication, configuration, and progress reporting.
+Administrators manage SMB credentials, transcode portfolios, and user accounts through a Vue-based dashboard.
+The service watches queue activity, stores history in SQLite, and exposes per-file progress by video name for the mobile client.
+- **Backend automation** – Ships with tooling to simplify local onboarding and production deployment.
+A `setup_backend.sh` helper script provisions a Python virtual environment, installs backend dependencies, applies database migrations, and launches the service.
+Containerized workflows are supported through a maintained `Dockerfile` and `docker-compose.yml` pair that can build and run the backend with a single command.
 - **Shared storage** – Two SMB directories coordinate hand-offs:
   - `/input` for originals written by the Android app.
   - `/output` for processed videos produced by the service.
   The app only purges originals after the user confirms the output is acceptable.

+## Android Application Experience

+1. **Login & Configuration**
+   - Authenticates with the backend to obtain session credentials.
+   - Fetches a configuration payload that describes SMB share details (URL, username, password) plus input and output directory paths.

+2. **Video Discovery & Selection**
+   - Scans the device for video content and surfaces results with modern Material UI components.
+   - Provides filters for size range, resolution, and video length to refine the selection.
+   - Supports selecting individual files or choosing all results before queuing.

+3. **Queueing Jobs**
+   - Presents a modal to choose an existing transcode portfolio or create a new one when the user taps **Queue**.
+   - Uploads each selected file to the SMB input directory and writes a matching JSON manifest describing the requested portfolio.

+4. **Monitoring Progress**
+   - Displays per-file progress bars that reflect upload, transcode, or download percentages, depending on the active stage.
+   - Offers dedicated views for in-progress jobs, completed items, and items awaiting review.

+5. **Review & Approval**
+   - Allows side-by-side viewing of the original and transcoded outputs along with the applied settings.
+   - Users can accept the transcode (with a confirmation warning that the original will be deleted), re-run with new settings, or keep both versions.

 ## Database and Migrations